 Copyright 2012 Mary McCauley

-About Mary McCauley: Mary is a professional freelance proofreader living in Co Wexford in the southeast of Ireland.
+About Mary McCauley: Mary is a professional freelance proofreader and editor living in Co Wexford in the southeast of Ireland.
 Having graduated with an Honours Degree in Marketing she spent many years working for public bodies such as Aer Rianta at Dublin Airport and Wexford County Council.
 Her voluntary role as co-editor and co-author of the local parish history Oylegate-Glenbrien: A Look Back in Time inspired her career change and she hasn't looked back since.

 Contact Mary through her website Mary McCauley Proofreading or via LinkedIn or Facebook (joining Twitter did not make it into her 2012 objectives).